mcarbonell/trivia-master/docs/DONE.md

     *   Players have a configurable time limit (30 seconds) to answer each question.
     *   A progress bar and countdown timer are displayed.
     *   If time runs out, the answer is considered incorrect.
+*   **Fixed Game Length**:
+    *   Implemented a fixed number of questions per game session (currently 10 questions).
+    *   Includes a "Game Over" screen displaying the final score and offering options to play again (same topic/difficulty) or start a completely new game.

 ## Categories & Content Management